 Many families live in overcrowded flats with no outside space for the children.
 We are providing on-line resources for games, learning, and family activities to ease anxiety and improve emotional and physical health and to sustain children’s learning and development.

-We have curated Well-Being Art and Activity Packages for individual families according to their interests and needs.
 We will provide these for young people and families to sustain mental and emotional health and learning.
 Emotional health is the thing that most families say they are experiencing.
 Our corporate funders will be making donations to buy these packages so that we can arrange delivery direct to families.

-We are supporting their education by encouraging young people to use the educational resources available – when we call each week, we go through some of the work with them.
+HAY is supporting their education by encouraging young people to use the educational resources available – when we call each week, we go through some of the work with them.

 We continue to work with social workers and schools to ensure those most vulnerable have a support network.